BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

 \subsubsection{Vulnerability of different model architectures}

 We choose to implement query-based attacks on model architectures from different families: ResNet-50 from ResNet family \cite{resnet} which introduces the identity shortcut connection, VGG-19$^{\dagger}$ from VGG family \cite{vgg} which is characterized by its multiple layers of small convolutional filters with consistent receptive fields, Inception-V3 \cite{inception} which uses "inception modules" to effectively grasp both local and broad image details, ConvNeXt-Tiny (ConvNeXt-T) from ConvNeXt family \cite{convnet} which merges depth-wise and point-wise convolutions using grouped convolutions to boost its ability to understand local and wide-ranging dependencies, ViT/B-16 from ViT family \cite{vit} which adopts self-attention and a Transformer framework to perceive global contexts and manage distant dependencies.
-We utilize the ratio of AQN to MQN as a metric to measure the difficulty.
-The higher the ratio is, the harder the model is to be attacked.
+We utilize the ratio of AQN to ASR as a metric to measure the difficulty.
+The higher ratio indicates that the model is harder to be attacked.
 For both decision-based black-box attacks and score-based black-box attacks, we employ untargeted attacks using $\ell_{\infty}$ norm and the ImageNet dataset.

 From Fig. \ref{query architecture}, we observe that, for the majority of attack methods, attacking SOTA models (ConvNeXt-T and ViT/B-16) tends to yield higher ratio values (\ie, more queries but lower ASR), indicating they are preferable in terms of robustness.
 Notably, Inception-V3 also demonstrates a comparable or occasionally higher level of resilience against attacks like Sign-OPT, Bandits, AdvFlow and Parsimonious attacks.
 Conversely, ResNet-50 and VGG-19$^{\dagger}$ prove more susceptible to adversarial perturbations, reflected by their lower ratio values.